dime-worldbank/dime-account-admin/README.md

 #### Request to join the DIME account

 This request is open to you if you are mapped to any of the DIME units.
-You may also use this request if you work extensively on a DIME project with a DIME TTL, that DIME project has a repo on the DIME account, and you have a World Bank email even if you are not mapped to DIME.
-If you are not sure if this applies to you, then talk to your DIME supervisor.
+You may also use this request if you have a World Bank email, have a DIME supervisor (even though you are not mapped to DIME), and you work extensively on a DIME project that has a repo on the DIME account, If you are not sure if this applies to you, then talk to your DIME supervisor.
-If you do not have a World Bank email, then ask your DIME contact to request [external collaborator access](#request-external-collaborator-access-to-a-repo-on-the-dime-account) on your behalf.
+If anything of this does not apply to you, then ask your DIME contact to request [external collaborator access](#request-external-collaborator-access-to-a-repo-on-the-dime-account) on your behalf.